titoirfan/titoirfan.github.io/docs/blog/posts/hello-world.md

 # Hello, World!

 Today I decided (on a whim) that I will remake my website.
-I also decided to grab a domain while I'm at it, ~~considering I can also use it as a Bluesky handle~~.
+I also decided to grab a domain while I'm at it, ~~considering that I can also use it as a Bluesky handle~~.

 <!-- more -->